LucasAmos/lucasamos.dev-next/posts/supertest.md

 ## Overview

 This is a basic introduction to SuperTest, a great library for testing your API.
 When testing a production API you will want to use the mocking features of Jest to replace any database calls or requests to third party API such as AWS Cognito.
-Another good practice is to write an [OpenAPI](https://swagger.io/specification/) specifiction for your API, this way you can validate a request before it even reaches your controller and return meaningful errors should the request be in the incorrect format, this will be covered in a future blog post!
+Another good practice is to write an [OpenAPI](https://swagger.io/specification/) specification for your API, this way you can validate a request before it even reaches your controller and return meaningful errors should the request be in the incorrect format, this will be covered in a future blog post!

 As always you can view all of the code on [GitHub](https://github.com/LucasAmos/AWS/tree/master/SuperTest)